Frequently Asked Questions

 How long does it normally take to complete the Pharmacy Technician Training Program?

 Our interactive training program is a self-paced system.
 Typically, multimedia presentations offer the shortest "learn" time for the required study material.
 In addition, with the ability to repeat study presentation on command, repeat any of our five testing levels, and our over 65,000 word Learn File for reference, the time required to complete our program will remain brief.
-We typically recommend six to twelve weeks preparation time before taking the PTCB or ExCPT exam.
+We typically recommend six to twelve weeks preparation time before taking the PTCE or ExCPT exam.
 However, actual results will be dependent upon the user.

 I am a high school student, but my school doesn't offer this program.
 Can I still use it?